wso2/docs-is/en/docs/learn/configuring-oidc-federated-idp-initiated-logout.md

 !!! note

-    If logout is successful in WSO2 IS, it will respond with 200 OK.
-If there are any server-side errors or client errors(Eg: claim validation fails), it will respond with Bad Request or Internal Server Error.
+    If logout is successful in WSO2 IS, it will respond with `200 OK`.
+If there are any server-side errors or client errors(Eg: claim validation fails), it will respond with `Bad Request` or `Internal Server Error`.

 ![oidc-fed-idp-init-logout-scenario](../assets/img/tutorials/oidc-fed-idp-init-logout-scenario.png)